An Introduction to Good Marketing

 Why is effective marketing important?

-It’s important because it’s the difference between wasting time and money and getting no results, and making the smartest use of the time and money you have available, and being able to understand why you are or aren’t achieving the results you set out to.
+It’s important because it’s the difference between wasting time and money and getting no results, and making the smartest use of the time and money you have available.

 As an example, many small businesses spend lots of time on free social channels but have cash flow challenges that they’re looking to address.
-And it’s unlikely that spending time attempting to increase your followers will solve your immediate cash flow challenges.
+It’s unlikely that spending time attempting to increase your followers will solve your immediate cash flow challenges.

 Tips and reminders to help your business